-Referral selling is when you’re persuaded to buy goods or services with the promise of a rebate, commission or other benefit in exchange for supplying information that helps the business sell to other consumers.
-Promising future commissions or rebates that depend on other events is illegal in certain circumstances.
+Referral selling is when a business persuades a consumer to buy goods or services with the promise of a rebate, commission or other benefit when the consumer provides information that helps the business sell to others, and that information results in sales.

-It’s not referral selling for a supplier to promise a benefit for simply providing the names of consumers or helping the trader supply goods.
+It’s not referral selling for a supplier to promise a benefit to customers for simply providing the names of prospective customers or helping the trader supply goods.

 Bec wanted to join a gym but was worried about the cost.
-Before Bec signed up, the gym offered her a 25 percent rebate on a 12 month membership if she gave the gym the names and telephone numbers of five of her friends and those five friends took out a membership.
+Before she signed up, the gym offered her a 25 per cent rebate on a 12 month membership if she gave the gym the names and phone numbers of five friends and those five friends took out a membership.
 This is illegal.

 If you believe a business has engaged in referral selling, contact us on 13 32 20 or make a complaint online.